evykassirer/notes/cs241/class_notes.md

 Then the user has access to 16 bytes of memory.
 The free list and the amount of free RAM are updated.
 Do we need a list of used memory?
 No!
 Used memory is pointed at by program variables (directly or indirectly).
 Otherwise, memory leak!

 But then, how do we know what to delete?
-We actually allocate 20 byetes; 16 bytes plus 1 int.
-We erturn the pointer to the second word, while the first word stores the size of the memory it came with.
+We actually allocate 20 bytes; 16 bytes plus 1 int.
+We return the pointer to the second word, while the first word stores the size of the memory it came with.

 	 4   16
 	[16|     ]   pointer points to | line